anandcsingh/whisper-key/README.md

 The Whisper Key Core NPM Package is deployed to NPM named `contract-is-key`.
 The package brings together several features of Whisper Key that each  have merit on their own.
 The can be independently developed in the future.

+#### Credential Repository

+The Credential Repository manages storing metadata about contracts and the details of issued contracts.
+All credential details are stored in a Firebase collection called CredentialMetadata.
+This store the definition of the credential data structure as well as other information.
+When the first credential of a certain type is issued a new collection for that type is created and managed via a Zero Knowledge Database called ZK Mentat DB

 #### ZK Mentat DB

 This is a simple Zero Knowledge Database that allows you to store a Merkle Map root on-chain while preserving the data in a data store of your choice.
 Currently the package has a Firebase backed version of the DB.
 But you can extend the `ZkMentatStore` abstract class to roll your own implementation.
 The class structure is below